Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 Discounting the OpenBLAS / pythran conspiracy, all backends perform 2-5 times slower when run on a single core.
 The important observation is that in all cases, the slowdown is less than 32, the number of cores for the "default" run.
-Therefore, if the raw performance is the only concern, embarrassing parallelism wins by a large margin: splitting the work across a `multiprocessing` pool of 32 processes, where each process is 5 times slower, still gives a 32/5=6.4-fold speedup budget!
+Therefore, if the raw performance is the only concern, parallelism wins by a large margin: splitting the work across a `multiprocessing` pool of 32 processes, where each process is 5 times slower, still gives a 32/5=6.4-fold speedup budget!
 Whether this is practical for a particular application is of course strongly application dependent.

 ## Benchmarks on CUDA